Introduction to Health Law and Ethics

 - Identify three areas of general liability for which a physician/employer is responsible.

-- Describe reasonable person standard, standard of care, and duty of care.
+- Differentiate between scope of practice, reasonable person standard, standard of care, and duty of care.

 - Briefly outline the responsibilities of health care practitioners concerning privacy, confidentiality, and privileged communication.